 Following a traumatic ordeal, most individuals develop feelings of fear, anxiety, sadness, and maybe even feelings of disconnection.
 For some people, however, these feelings do not simply disappear within a few days or months.
 Post-traumatic stress disorder (PTSD) is a very serious mental health disorder that is triggered by a terrifying event.
 The symptoms and individual experiences may include flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the event.
 While once considered a condition only experienced by war veterans, it is now know that PTSD affects all types of people, however not everyone who lives through a traumatic event will go on to develop PTSD.

-At Cedar Crest Hospital, we understand that the trauma you have experienced has caused you to come to view the world as a bleak and unsafe place.
+At Cedar Crest Hospital & Residential Treatment Center, we understand that the trauma you have experienced has caused you to come to view the world as a bleak and unsafe place.
 For over 25 years we have helped many men, women, children, seniors, and military personnel work through their trauma and get the symptoms of their PTSD under control.
 The staff at Cedar Crest will go above and beyond to help you feel safe and secure as you begin your journey of healing in our serene environment.
 We offer free, confidential assessments from a master’s level clinician 24 hours a day, 7 days a week.
 Don’t let your PTSD control you, pick up the phone and call us today.

 How to Help a Loved One or Family Member Seek Treatment